Photo / Mama Eco

 Avoid packaging like the plague.
 If you have the choice between 2 options, but one has packaging and the other doesn’t, opt for the one that is package free.
 It’s a simple mindset shift that can reduce a ton of waste.

-Eating less animal proteins is a much healthier diet than a meat-heavy one.
+Eating less animal protein is a much healthier diet than a meat-heavy one.
 It can also have a huge impact on the planet.
 Animal agriculture is one of the biggest contributors to climate change, and by eating less meat, you decrease the demand for cattle, which reduces the amount of greenhouse gases coming out of factory farms.

 Keep in mind, sustainable eating doesn’t have to be an extreme thing.
 Someone doesn’t have to go vegan or vegetarian to eat more sustainably.
 But by simply taking a look at what you currently eat, and making a decision to do it even one less time a week is a step in the right direction.